WelkerAcero/WelkerAcero/README.md

   <div class="text-content">
     <h4>
+        Systems Engineer graduated from the
+        Technological Units of Santander in Colombia.
-        I have 3 years of experience creating software solutions as a freelancer with a wide knowledge working with development teams.
-I consider myself a responsible, creative person, with initiative and punctuality.
+        I have 3 years of experience in software development.
+Specialized in web
+        applications and collaborative work in
+        development teams.
+I stand out for being responsible, creative and proactive,
+        capable of taking on challenges with
+        enthusiasm.
+Skills in interpersonal
+        relationships, working under pressure,
+        problem solving and effective decision
+        making.
     </h4>
   </div>